 The Fifth Glorious Mystery is the Coronation of Mary

 The Fruit of the Mystery is Trust in Mary’s Intercession

 One of the FOCUS missionaries I knew from Slippery Rock always said that Mary is the perfect example of a perfect missionary.
 When I think of Mary as Queen of Heaven and Earth, I think of her taking responsibility for all of God the Father’s children as her own.
 Her mission in life exemplified and continued as Queen of Heaven and earth.
 Entrusted with all of us, our Blessed Mother constantly draws us closer to her Son.
 With confidence, we can turn to Mary as our Mother, our Queen, and our model of how to follow God’s will perfectly.

 If you enjoyed these meditations with a focus on the fruits of the Glorious Mysteries, click here to read another set of meditations on the Glorious Mysteries.
-Meditate on the fruits of the Joyful Mysteries, the fruits of the Luminous Mysteries, and the fruits of the Sorrowful Mysteries here!
+Check out reflections on the fruits of the Joyful mysteries, the fruits of the Luminous Mysteries, and the fruits of the Sorrowful Mysteries.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!